jieyu11/DocChunkForLlmQA/README.md

 source build_docker.sh
 ```

-After that, there should be `unstructured` in the repository list by running `docker images`.
+After completion, confirm the presence of `unstructured` in the repository list
+by running `docker images`.

-### Step 2: Build A Docker Container with Unstructured Image
+### Step 2: Building a Docker Container with Unstructured Image

-* Build a container by running the following script:
+* Generate a container using the provided script:

 ```bash
 source scripts/build_container.sh
 ```

-which has the following scripts:
+This script, as shown below, mounts `src/unstructured` to `src/` within the
+Docker container's working directory:

 ```bash
 workdir=/home/notebook-user
 docker run -dt --name myunstructured  \